 From the 2020 YMEP project, many zircons from the Dawson Range Batholith, Coffee Creek age rocks, and Prospector Mountain suite also displayed high Eu/Eu_N^ values, with mean values for each group all exceeding 0.3.
-This indicates that Eu/Eu_N^ values alone are not a good discrimination tool for fertile plutons in the Dawson Range.
+This indicates that Eu/Eu_N^ values alone are not a good discrimination tool for fertile plutons in the Dawson Range, particularly with low-n sample sizes.
 The distinctive age of Casino Suite rocks is thought to be a much better indicator of potential mineralization, owing to the common association of Casino Suite rocks and Cu-Au-Mo mineralization across Yukon.